vinklair/GitHubSearchZV/README.md

 GitHub Search Repositories iOS app.

 ## Installation
 Sometimes Swift Package Manager cannot install the [Mocker](https://github.com/WeTransfer/Mocker) package automatically.
-In this case, uninstall the Mocker package, and then reinstall it.
+In this case, uninstall the Mocker package, and then reinstall it, or simply just quit and restart Xcode.